-The public sector is leading the way
+Public sector leading the way

-The adoption of electronic invoices within companies has many advantages.
-First of all, it saves a considerable amount of paper, and eventually space.
-As you move to dematerialization, say goodbye to closets full of invoices.
-According to the french government, the savings generated by the transition to paperless invoicing range from €3 to €4.5 per document.
-But it also makes it possible (and above all) to drastically reduce invoice processing times.
+Electronic invoicing has a host of advantages within companies.
+First of all, it saves a considerable amount of paper and, in turn, space.
+Going paperless means saying goodbye to storerooms packed with invoices.
+According to the French government, the savings generated by the transition to paperless invoicing range from €3 to €4.50 per document.
+But it also drastically reduces invoice processing times.

-“Studies show that accounting departments spend 30% of their time manually entering supplier invoices and that dematerialising invoices represents a saving of around 50 to 75% compared to paper processing and reduces the cost of processing by around 30% […] The widespread use of electronic invoicing would therefore allow significant savings in company management costs, » explained the French government.
+“Studies show that accounting departments spend 30% of their time entering supplier invoices manually.
+Dematerializing invoices saves around 50 to 75%, compared to paper processing, reducing the cost of processing by around 30% […] The widespread use of electronic invoicing would therefore allow significant savings in company management costs,” the French government explained.

 - The reliable audit trail